-The government also offers Voluntary Bonding Scheme scholarships for RHM registrars.
-This used to apply only to registrars working in some hard-to-staff DHBs and hospitals but has been extended to apply to RHM registrars working in any community.
+The government also offers Voluntary Bonding Scheme scholarships for rural hospital medicine registrars.
+This used to apply only to registrars working in some hard-to-staff DHBs and hospitals but has been extended to apply to rural hospital medicine registrars working in any community.
 More information at: www.moh.govt.nz/bonding.
-In 2019, applications closed in June.

-The Royal New Zealand College of General Practitioners Level 4, 50 Customhouse Quay, Wellington PO Box 10440, Wellington, 6143
+The Royal New Zealand College of General Practitioners Level 4, 50 Customhouse Quay, Wellington PO Box 10440, Wellington, 6140